NTI-Gymnasieingenjor/frisorhemsida/README.md

 WSL - Ubuntu 20.04.1

-## Kodningsstandard
+## Coding Standard

 Default Format on Save (VSCode)

-Filnamnsstruktur: jag_heter_jocke

-Variabler/ID/HTML-klasser: jagHeterJocke
+File name structure: this_is_how_you_do

+Variables/ID/HTML-classes: Camelnotation (camelCaseExample)

-Kommentarer: Visual Studio Code [CTRL + *]
+Comments: Visual Studio Code [CTRL + *]

 ## Definition of Done

-- All kod finns uppe på Gitlab
-- All kod ska vara publicerad på hemsidan
-- Kommentarer i koden klara.
-- All kod klarar de tester som skrivits för dem.
-- Koden ska klara validering
-- Dokumentation där det är lämpligt
-- Alla i gruppen ska förstå koden
+- The code must be commented and documented when needed
+- All code must pass the respective test and validation
+- All members in the group must understand the code and approve the push

-## Dokumentation
+## Documentation

 https://gitlab.com/fabilus/frisorhemsida/-/blob/master/dokumentation.md